From shredding the slopes to jumping out of planes, these are the best adventure activities in Portugal.

-The Blue Coast sits to the south of Lisbon, and is one of Portugal’s great hidden gems.
+The Blue Coast is an easy day trip from Lisbon, as it sits just south of the city.
+It’s also one of Portugal’s great hidden gems.
 Its peaceful atmosphere and gorgeous scenery makes it a great destination for horse riding holidays.

 The verdant mountains covered with cork trees are perfect for long lazy hacks, while deserted white sand beaches were made for galloping along.